 Grumbling and far from happy, the crowd returned to the building.

 Not wanting to be crushed by the weight of the people crowding the lifts, Gwen and Petra decided to take a walk around the perimeter and take in the ambiently lit rock garden at B1's exterior before returning to the main lobby.

 As they entered the foyer, Gwen couldn't help but have her eyes drawn to a pair of siblings also waiting for the levitation platform.

 The familiar-looking girl was petite and cute, with large and luminous eyes that made her look younger than her actual age.
 She wore a pink terrycloth set in the Juicy Couture style prevalent in Gwen's old world, drawing Gwen's eye.

 Beside her, a young man stood languishingly, not much taller than the girl beside him, attired in a grey-white set of matching tracks.
 He turned to the girls with a sheepish grin, blowing out a stream of smoke.

-“M-Mayuree?!”
-Gwen blurted out a name that wasn’t much surprise.
+"M-Mayuree?!"
+Gwen blurted out the name.

 "M-Marong?!" she then blurted out a name that was most definitely a surprise.

-“What are the two of you doing here?”
-Gwen heard the blocks falling into place in her head even as the words escaped her lips; the two pissed off ex-tenants, the eager Manager, the sweet-rental deal, clicking into place.
+"What are the two of you doing here?"
+Gwen heard the Tetris blocks falling into place in her head even as the words escaped her lips; the two pissed off ex-tenants, the eager Manager, the sweet-rental deal, clicking into place.